IanTeo/cs3281-website/students/AY1617S2/ianTeo/IanTeo-Resume.md

 <br>
 ## EXPERIENCE
-**National University of Singapore (Aug 2015 - Nov 2015)**
+**National University of Singapore (Aug 2015 - Present)**

 Tutorial Assistant for CS1020

-* Tutored students in CS1020 Data Structures and Algorithms through answering questions on the student discussion forums and giving feedback on lab assignments and tests.
+* Assisted professors in conducting lab sessions for students of CS1020 Data Structures and Algorithms I and CS2010 Data Structures and Algorithms II.
+* Prepared instructional materials and assessed student performance
+* Tutored students independently and in small groups

 **Nanyang Polytechnic (Jun 2013 - Oct 2013)**